During the first few weeks of your recovery, while you are still in hospital, you’re likely to experience some side effects from your treatment.

 Possible treatments – Your weight will be monitored by your medical team regularly.
 You may see a dietician who can advise on how to increase your nutritional intake and give you supplement drinks or soups.
 However, if problems persist, you may need to be fed via a feeding tube.
 There are two possible types that provide nutrition in slightly different ways.

-Parenteral nutrition – Nutrition is delivered directly into your bloodstream through your central line.
+- Parenteral nutrition – When nutrition is delivered directly into your bloodstream through your central line.
 It will be administered by your nurse and then your line will be cleaned to reduce the risk of infection.
 This option is often used if you experience severe GvHD in your digestive tract or if it’s very difficult to keep any food or drink down.

 More information on feeding tubes is available from Cancer Research UK.